 To be able to connect OnceHub to your Office 365 Calendar, you must have a calendar in Outlook on the web for business (Outlook Web App), which is provided with Exchange Online.
 Learn more about which Office 365 edition is required

 Can I disable the Office 365 Calendar invite that is sent to my Customers?

-In ScheduleOnce, you can disable the Office 365 Calendar invite email in Setup -> Relevant Booking page -> Customer notifications, and uncheck the box that sends the Office 365 Calendar invite email.
-Note that the Customer notifications section will be on the Event type if the Booking page is associated with at least one Event type.
+In ScheduleOnce, you can disable the Office 365 Calendar invite email by going to Setup -> ScheduleOnce setup -> relevant Booking page -> Customer notifications and unchecking the box that sends the Office 365 Calendar invite email.

 How does OnceHub connect with Office 365 Calendar?

-When you connect your Office 365 Calendar to OnceHub via OAuth 2.0, OnceHub communicates with the Office 365 REST API using a token that is generated by Microsoft.
+When you connect your Office 365 Calendar to OnceHub via OAuth 2.0, OnceHub communicates with the Office 365 REST API (v2.0) and Microsoft Graph API using a token that is generated by Microsoft.
 Your sign-in credentials are never revealed during the connection process and are never stored by OnceHub.
 Once a connection is established, OnceHub reads or writes to your Office 365 Calendar in real time.

-Can OnceHub connect with shared Office 365 Calendars?
+Can OnceHub connect with shared Office 365 Calendars or resources (Rooms)?

 Can I set default Office 365 Calendar reminders when events are created via OnceHub?

 Yes, you can configure default Office 365 Calendar reminders in the connected Office 365 Calendar.

 Go to your OnceHub Account and click Profile in the left sidebar.
 Click on Calendar connection and use the Default Office 365 Calendar reminders drop-down menu to select the value that you want (Figure 1).